 His third year was perhaps Brown's best.
 He recorded career highs in both points (10.9) and rebounds (7.4).
 For his career, Brown has averaged 6.6 points and 5.5 rebounds.
 After being waived by the 76ers in November 2013, he became a free agent.

-Post-NBA Career: Brown, after leaving the NBA for three years, would go on to sign with Interperformances player agency (August 22, 2016) as an attempt to make a comeback to the game he loved and excelled at in prior years.
+After leaving the NBA Kwame would go on to sign with Interperformances player agency (August 22, 2016) as an attempt to make a comeback to the game he loved and excelled at in prior years.

 Brown would be named the fifth overall pick for the BIG3 basketball league inaugural draft in 2017.
 Brown played on the 3 Headed Monsters team, a team which made it to the alternative league's finals.
 The Monsters ended up losing to Trilogy with a final score of 51–46.